PE Premium Funding

 • Pupils participate in an enriched curriculum with a range of opportunities to engage in high quality lessons and extra-curricular activities

-• Continue to provide opportunities for girls to be more active and engage in a wider range of sports, with a particular focus on football
+• Continue to provide opportunities for girls to be more active and engage in a wider range of sports, with a particular focus on playtimes

 • High level of children able to swim 25 metres or more due to new swimming rota